-The region where today is Purikali is inhabited for at least
+The region where today is Purikali has been inhabited for at least

 25,000 years.
 Archaeological studies attest the human presence since

 the Pleistocene.
-The village of Purikali is considered to be founded by
+The village of Purikali was founded by

 rule of the sultan of Rajakaoplan.
 The name of

 the city has its origin in Sanskrit and means "Palace of the River".

 In 1532, Purikali was destroyed by Portuguese soldiers and replaced by the village of São Gabriel do Hube in 1557.
 Portuguese colonization began in the archipelago.

 In the seventeenth century the Muslim king of Bandajaya, Ahmad Uninperaing, invaded and reconquered the city.
 The great mosque of Kuwat Wijaya ("the Dome of the Victory") was built in the north of the city to celebrate the event and the city was renamed again as Purikali..
 The period of Portuguese colonization has ended.
 The king Ismail Rajasena built a new palace in Purikali which became since then the capital of Kaupelan.

 lies on a plain between the Bay of Masar in the south and the stone